dtonhofer/prolog_notes/swipl_notes/about_dicts/README.md

    - `==`, then the tags must pass `==`, the key sets must be equal and all the key-value pairs must pass `==`
    - `=`,  then the tags must unify, the key sets must be equal and the values must unify for each key (at least that's the current approach).
-     Unification being well defined, dicts can appear in clause heads in particular.
+Unification of dicts being thus well-defined, dicts can appear in clause heads.

 There should be a way to perform `==` while disregarding the tag.
-There is not, but you can use this:
+There is not, but you can use the following:

 ```none
 dict_equality_sans_tag(D1,D2) :-